darkfire000/gsc-rust/README.md

 ``sudo groupadd docker && sudo usermod -aG docker $USER``

+See the <a href="https://github.com/egee-irl/rust-docker/wiki">Wiki</a> for more information about configuration for this Game Server Container.

 ## Running The Dedicated Server
 Once you've installed Docker & Docker-Compose, you are *pretty much* ready to run your server.
 However, before you dive into the deep side of the pool, there are a few things to consider.

 ### Considerations
-1. Dedicated servers require a *decent* amount of computing power.
+1. Dedicated servers in general require a *decent* amount of computing power.
 If your machine doesn't meet the requirements for running a dedicated server, don't even try it; you may lock up and or crash your computer.

 2. Docker is largely designed for head-less operation.
 As such, if you launch a dedicated server and then close the window or lose track of it, you may forget that you have a dedicated server running & eating up resources in the background.

 3. Docker images tend to be large.
 The resulting image for the dedicated server could (probably) be larger than 2gb.

-4. Docker containers are generally designed to be ephemeral.
-Don't store anything such as important player or configuration data in your container.
+4. Docker containers should be thought of as ephemeral.
+Avoid or backup any important player or configuration data in your container.

 5. The following platforms are <a href="https://docs.docker.com/engine/installation/#server">officially supported</a>.
 Windows 10 Professional

+### Configuring The Server
+Game Server Containers are designed to be _almost_-zero-config; you only need to edit the game server config files in the ``cfg`` directory.
+You can also update the container resource usage or mount volumes by editing the ``docker-compose.yml``.
+The actual ``Dockerfile`` itself should not be edited unless you know what you are doing.

 ### Building & Running The Server
-Once you've Docker-Compose installed, you'll want to clone or download this repository.
-After you've done that, open a terminal window, navigate to repository directory, and run:
+Once you've got the prerequisites installed, open a terminal window in the repository directory, and run:

 ``docker-compose up``